Open-CMSIS-Pack/devtools/tools/projmgr/docs/Overview.md

     exclude:           # exclude layer for a list of *build* and *target* types (optional).
     optimize:          # optimize level for code generation (optional).
     debug:             # generation of debug information (optional).
-    defines:           # settings for code generation that results in #define (optional).
+    defines:           # symbol and path settings for code generation (optional).
     misc:              # Literal tool-specific controls.
 ```